Filter Content

 |

 In our Church tradition....
-Sacramental Program Information / Parish Mass / Opening Doors Program
+Sacramental Program Information / Parish Mass / Children’s Liturgy

 CLASS MASS: Please see dates below for Class Mass for Term 3.
 Parents are very welcome to attend.
 Children will be participating in readings and the offertory during these Masses.